 - Peripheral adrenergic inhibitors

 The kind of medications administered depends on the individual and any other underlying conditions they may have.
-These drugs should only be used under the guidance of a medical doctor.
+People should only use these drugs under the guidance of a medical doctor.

-Hypertension is known as a “silent killer” because it rarely shows symptoms.
+Hypertension is known as a “silent killer” because its symptoms are rarely visible.
 There are several risk factors which make individuals susceptible to it.
-While some of the factors cannot be controlled (e.g., genetic factors), many factors can be effectively controlled.
-Regular monitoring of blood pressure levels is essential in effectively managing the overall condition of the heart.
+You can effectively control many of the factors which cause hypertension.
+It is essential to monitor blood pressure regularly to effectively manage the condition of the heart.

 - Adeloye D, Basquill C, Aderemi AV, Thompson JY, Obi FA.
 An estimate of the prevalence of hypertension in Nigeria: a systematic review and meta-analysis.
 J Hypertens.
 2015; 33:230–42.